Dr. Jose Castillo

 Dr. Jose Castillo is an associate professor of school psychology at the University

-Policy, a research and technical assistance center focused on improving educational and
+Health and Educational Policy, a research and technical assistance center focused on improving educational and

 related services for children, youth, families, and communities.